Skip to main content

 • yawn

-These signals are your baby telling you that they need to rest.
+These are signals that your baby needs to rest.

-Make sure everyone washes their hands thoroughly before holding your baby.
+Make sure everyone washes their hands well before holding your baby.

-Never let anyone with a cold or cold sore hold or kiss your baby.
+Never let anyone with a cold or a cold sore hold or kiss your baby.

-Don’t be afraid to ask family and friends for help with housework or caring for older siblings.
+Ask family and friends for help with housework or caring for siblings.
 It's normal to need extra support as you and your family settle into a new routine.

 Other children